armando2603/lime-fork/README.md

-This is a fork of the [lime project] (https://github.com/marcotcr/lime)
+This is a fork of the lime project: https://github.com/marcotcr/lime